-When cleaning the touch screen, use the cloth provided with the Otogram, or other soft cloth to remove dust.
+When cleaning the touch screen, use a soft cloth to remove dust.

 For routine cleaning of other surfaces, use a soft cloth to remove dust.
 It is also acceptable to use a water-diluted mild detergent and a soft damp cloth.
 Wring the cloth thoroughly to prevent damage caused by moisture entering the equipment.